Workflows

 Smaller, self-contained workflows are easier to test and debug individually.

 Access workflows in the Rewst platform by navigating to Automations > Workflows in the left side menu.
+Create a new workflow from scratch by clicking Create Workflow.

 Once you create a workflow, you'll be taken to the workflow builder, a canvas for assembling your workflows.
 See our documentation for how to use the workflow builder here.

 The general results page will show you the results of every workflow that has run in your organization.
-To see all results for a specific workflow, you can do the following:
+Apply a date range filter to view execution results from a specific time period, up to 30 days prior.

 Navigate to Automations > Workflows.